Review: A Splurge Stay At Art Maisons Aspaki Santorini (Oia)

 Before we dive into all the details of my experience at Aspaki Exclusive, let’s talk about Oia a bit.
 Because Oia is not necessarily the best place to base yourself in Santorini.
 No question it’s beautiful and the iconic idea of Santorini.
 But it’s also super crowded, expensive, and can be a bit cliché feeling.

-I debated whether Oia was right for me as a first-time visitor, and ultimately decided to go “all-in”…to get the stereotypical experience, but to do it with splurge hotels so I didn’t have to battle the crowds as often.
+I debated whether Oia was right for me as a first-time visitor (here’s a post that shares some pros & cons), and ultimately decided to go “all-in”…to get the stereotypical experience, but to do it with splurge hotels so I didn’t have to battle the crowds as often.

 If I go back to Santorini in the future, however, I may try staying in different areas (like the amazing cliff views of Imerovigli) and just rent a car or book drivers everywhere (note, taxis and drivers in Santorini are EXPENSIVE).
 But I’m really happy I did Oia for my first visit, and I loved both my Oia hotels (though of the two, Charisma was my fave).